steveklabnik/rust_for_rubyists/book/chapter-06.md

 Tasks in Rust
 =============

+**Warning:** The Rust libraries that implement threading are considered unstable as of Rust 0.13.

 One of the things that Rust is super good at is concurrency.
 In order to understand Rust's strengths, you have to understand its approach to concurrency, and then its approach to memory.